sindre-gangeskar/shadps4-alchemist/README.md

 ### How does it work in terms of installing mods?
 - It renames the original file to keep things non-destructive with a prefix of an underscore "_".
-- It proceeds to create hardlinks for each file and place them where the original file is located with the same name as the original file without the prefix of "_" making it seem like it is the original file and shadPS4 will register that as the file to read
+- It proceeds to create a hard link for each file and places them where the originals are located with the same name as the original without the prefix of "_"

 ### What is a hardlink?
-- A hardlink is a pointer to a file that is located elsewhere on the same drive, essentially a "shortcut"
+- A hard link is a pointer to a file that is located elsewhere, essentially a "shortcut"
 - shadPS4 Alchemist does **not** copy over each file from the mod directory, but it creates links for each file instead
-- A hardlink takes no extra space on your drive.
-The folder may appear larger, but the actual available drive space won’t decrease beyond the size of the mod files.
-- **Making any modification to the mod file will reflect upon the link that is placed in the game's folder as well** (When said mod is enabled in shadPS4 Alchemist)
+- A hard link does not take any more space, the folder may seem to be larger in size, but your actual drive's available space should not shrink any more than what the mod files themselves take.

 ## Discord
 If you wish to test or just follow the progress of the project, consider joining the Discord server by